kruize/autotune/tests/scripts/remote_monitoring_tests/Remote_monitoring_tests.md

 - List recommendations with invalid parameter values for experiment_name & monitoring_end_time
 	- Non-existing experiment_name
 	- Non-existing time stamp, incorrect timestamp format
+- List recommendations with valid and invalid notification codes
+- List recommendations with valid and invalid minimum data threshold
+  	- with valid contiguous and non-contiguous minimum data points for each term
+  	- with invalid data points for each term
+- List recommendations with minimum data threshold exceeding the max duration for each term
+	- with non-contiguous data points exceeding the max duration fixed for each term

 The above tests are developed using pytest framework and the tests are run using shell script wrapper that does the following:
    - Deploys kruize in non-CRD mode using the [deploy script](https://github.com/kruize/autotune/blob/master/deploy.sh) from the autotune repo